DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 Because there is a correlation between interest rate and inflation( the Fed will often raises interest rate to slow inflation) predictive models such as linear regression, random forest, and extra tree will be used.
-The regression analysis will be used to see if the interest rate (the predictor variable and the dependent variable) predicts inflation (the indepdendent variable and target variable).
+The regression analysis will be used to see if the interest rate (the predictor variable and the dependent variable) predicts inflation (the independent variable and target variable).

 ---
 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/7764815c-b359-4a1d-bd17-254a8ecff645)